Berlusconi offer fails to end Italy's political stalemate

-ROME, March 25 Silvio Berlusconi repeated a demand on Monday to be included in any new Italian government, but there was no sign his center-left rival would renege on a promise not to ally with the tycoon as a way out of political stalemate.
+ROME Silvio Berlusconi repeated a demand on Monday to be included in any new Italian government, but there was no sign his centre-left rival would renege on a promise not to ally with the tycoon as a way out of political stalemate.

 Pier Luigi Bersani - asked by the president to try to form a coalition after a February election that gave him a majority in the lower house but not in the Senate - has ruled out an alliance with the media baron's People of Freedom (PDL).